-Residents that front on the above street are allowed to park on the street with the purchase of a parking permit from the City.
-The City charges \$15.00 for an annual parking permit.
-The City Municipal Code states that the number of Permits per residential household is limited to the number of vehicles registered at that address.
+Residents that front on any one of the streets named in the zone are allowed to park on the street with a permit 24-hours a day.
+The preferential parking as proposed is to apply 24-hours a day, seven days a week.
+Residents within the parking zone will be allowed to purchase parking permits from the City.
+The City charges \$15.00 for an annual permit.
+The City's municipal code states that the number of Permits per residential household is limited to the number of vehicles registered at that address.
 If more than three permits are requested the applicant must show that sufficient off-street parking is not available to the applicant (Santa Monica Municipal Code Section 3233).
 Any vehicle parked without a permit will be removed by the City.
 All designated streets will be posted with curbside signs indicating the parking restrictions.